Radiological Exposure Devices (REDs)

 Hidden sealed radioactive source in metro car: 150 Ci iridium source under seat Replay animation

-Ci = Curie; R = Roentgen; Γ constant = 4.69 R-cm2/mCi-hr.
+Ci = curie; R = roentgen; Γ constant = 4.69 R-cm2/mCi-hr.

 Note: This graphic describes radiation exposure rate (in air) in units of R/Hr.
 For gamma radiation, this is roughly equivalent to a radiation absorbed dose rate in units of cGy/hour, which must also take into account any shielding present, e.g., material in the seats in this example.
+The casement of the source may provide directionality, attenuation, scatter preference and knowledge of this will allow for better dosimetry assessments.

 References: